BlopaSc/BPP/README.md

 Is a collection of C++ libraries and classes which can come in handy.

-The repository is built and mantained by Blopa SC., it comes with no guarantees but feel free to use.
+The repository is built and (currently) maintained by Blopa Sc., it comes with no guarantees but feel free to use.

-If you discover a bug, feel free to send me a message with your discovery; and/or if you patched it, please send a pull request to the repository.
+If you want to collaborate with the development of the project, feel free to message me, fork the project, or send a pull request.
+If you discover a bug: please notify me; if you already patched it: please send a pull request to the repository.

-The documentation for the contained library can be found [here](https://blopasc.github.io/BPP/).

-## About me

-I am just a programmer who likes building data structures and some other clever algorithms in his free time.
-I am trying to make the library as similar to STL as possible to allow the easy utilization of the library, but sometimes differences may occur.

-I know these kind of projects should usually be worked with forks, but I will be commiting to the master branch a lot.
-This is my repository and I don't expect anyone else to be working on it.
-However, I will do my best to stick to a single class at a time.
+Check out the **documentation**: [BPP documentation](https://blopasc.github.io/BPP/)

 ## Installation and requirements